Usman5045/usman-shah/README.md

 # usman-shah
-Im registration to flipkart but i have not usa number please help me.
+Im registration to flipkart application but i have not usa number please help me.
 Thank